Decide between wired connection or remote transfer when importing photos from iPhone to Mac.

 - Connect the iPhone charging cable to one of the USB ports on your Mac.

-- Opens the Photos application, identified by a multicoloured flower icon.
-It may open automatically when the iPhone is plugged in.
+- Opens the Photos application, identified by a multicolored flower icon.
+It may open automatically when the iPhone is connected.

 - The iPhone will appear in the left column of the window, in the «Devices» section.
 Before displaying the content, the iPhone will ask for confirmation.
 Select «Trust» to allow access to your photos.

-- You can now choose to import specific photos or all of them.
-In the first case, select "Import selected" in the top right corner of the window.
-If you prefer to import all new photos from your iPhone, click the blue "Import all new photos" button.
+- Now you can choose to import specific photos or all of them.
+In the first case, select «Import selected» in the upper right corner of the window.
+If you prefer to import all new photos from your iPhone, click the blue «Import all new photos» button.

 Another option is to import photos from iPhone to Mac using iCloud Photo Library.
-This method is effective if you have enough storage space in iCloud.
+This method is effective if you have enough iCloud storage space.
 Here's how to do it:

 - Make sure you have enough storage space in iCloud.